fegvilela/dbt-spotify-analytics/README.md

 ## Questions

-- What are the more common tracks in my playlists?
+- What are the most common tracks in my playlists?
 - Avg length of playlists?
 - What are my favourites (most listened - top 5) genres in my playlists?
 - What are my favourites (most listened - top 10) artists in my playlists?